OskarUnn/kiiremkirjutaja/README.md

 # About

-Kiirkirjutaja is a realtime speech-to-text tool designed for real-time subtitling of TV broadcasts and streaming media.
+Kiiremkirjutaja is a realtime speech-to-text tool designed for real-time subtitling of TV broadcasts and streaming media.

 It's architecture is almost monolithic and therefore quite ugly, as the different components are hardwired to each other.